rpgreview/papersandpaychecks/pnp.md

 A writing instument which applies ink to a surface, usually paper, a pen is a ubiquitous office item.
 Sapient pens rather dislike most of their human users, as they usually more intelligent than the person who wields them and are often quite horrified by what they are made to write, sign, or otherwise impart.
 In an attempt to avoid such situations, pens will go into hiding, deliberately leak ink, and sometimes even appear to fling themselves from their user's hands.

+Many pens have an inferiority complex towards computers and mobile phones, in recognition in the vastly greater powers that these devices have.
+Some of have come to terms with this situation with a certain degree of cultural snobbishness, arguing that they belong to an older and superior culture.
+This response is not taken seriously by most phones or computers.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|
 | Strength	    |  1        |  -5        | Profession	 | Pen |